KaiShunOleander/ansible-ksw-02/README.md

 These playbooks will install and manage a three server opensimulator grid.

+( This is my first ansible project.
+Still learning.)

 Servers:
   1) the grid server running the robust login service and the grid services
   2) the asset server, running the robust asset and inventory services